sq2rby/hambook-android/readme.md

                 Todo
             </td>
             <td>
                 create push functionality to get your personal notification of your humhub account.
-This should be realised with help of parse.com
             </td>
         </tr>
         <tr>